Mack Hall 418A

 Jeremy Hansen joined the Norwich University faculty in 2010 after spending ten years in information technology in the private sector.

 Charles Snow joined Norwich University faculty in 2019, following a one-year appointment as a visiting professor.
 In his career in higher education, he has taught computer science, networking, and courses that examine the social and legal effects of using these technologies.

-Lauren E. Provost, PhD, joined the faculty in the School of Cybersecurity, Data Science, and Computing at Norwich University in 2021.
-Her background includes over a decade of cybersecurity experience in ethical hacking of networks and cloud containers.
+Jonathan Adkins, PhD, joined the faculty in the School of Cybersecurity, Data Science, and Computing at Norwich University in 2021.